- Home

 7. Resilience and adaptation in supply chains

-Resilience and adaption in supply chains have emerged as a response to increasing disruptions.
+Resilience and adaptation in supply chains have emerged as a response to increasing disruptions.
 Disruptions can include global pandemics, geopolitical tensions from climate change, and natural disasters.

 There are a few challenges involved, including high cost and coordination complexity.
 However, the trend also has a positive outcome, which includes increasing the use of localized and regional hubs for raster more resilient operations.
 There are also positives in sustainability from the resume and recycling of raw materials.